09 . 02 . 2023

 GOOD PRACTICE Company audit - how does it work?

-It can be inevitable and often it causes irrational fear.
-In fact, it is a great opportunity to help your business grow.
-An audit in a company is always a serious undertaking.
-However, it is worth trying to make it as beneficial to your company as possible.
+It can be inevitable and often sparks irrational fear.
+In reality, it is a perfect opportunity to support the development of a company.
+An audit in a company is always a serious undertaking that can significantly contribute to improving the organization’s efficiency.
+It is worth making an effort to ensure that it brings as many benefits to our company as possible.

 What is an audit in a company?

-The advantage of an audit is primarily the participation of an external specialist who is able to objectively determine which areas of the company’s operations require improvement.
-For this purpose it uses i.a. comparative analysis methods, conducts interviews and indicates norms and regulations.
-What is invisible to an entrepreneur can, with the help of an auditor, take specific shape and become a task to be carried out.
-Therefore, it is worth using the possibility of auditing not only when it is necessary (e.g. legally required), but also when the company does not encounter major problems in operation – after all, there is always some room for improvement.
+The advantage of conducting an audit is primarily the involvement of an external specialist who can objectively determine which areas of the company’s operations need improvement.
+This involves methods such as benchmarking, conducting interviews, and indicating standards.
+What may be invisible to the entrepreneur can, with the help of an auditor, take concrete shape and become a task to be addressed.
+The auditor’s report often also includes recommendations for corrective actions that aid in further refining processes within the organization.
+Therefore, it is worth utilizing the audit not only when it is necessary (e.g., legally required) but also when the company is not encountering major operational problems—after all, there is always room for improvement.

-During the audit, information on a given problem is collected and analyzed.
-This problem can be summarized in the form of a question, for example: “Are there proper procedures for processing personal information in the company?” or “how to make the process of introducing a new product to the market faster?”.
-The entire procedure will then be conducted from this angle.
-It does not involve all areas of the enterprise, but only those that have an impact on solving a given problem.
+Conducting an audit involves gathering and analyzing information related to a particular issue.
+This issue can be framed as a question, such as: “Are the proper procedures for processing personal information followed in the company?” or “How can the process of launching a new product to the market be made quicker?”
+The entire procedure will then be conducted with this perspective in mind.
+It does not involve all areas of the company, only those that impact the resolution of the given problem.
 In part, its purpose is the same as the Vendor Due Diligence study.
 It, too, measures company’s efficiency, although such a study will usually cover the entire organization.
 Aleksandra Prusator, CEO at FORDATA, writes more on this topic in the article Vendor Due Diligence – the value of negotiation preparation.

 Remote audit - towards digitization